yesseruser/mov-cli/README.md

 <br>

 > [!Note]
-> v4 is constantly changing so be sure to keep the tool up to date and with that said I would advise not using it as a library yet.
+> v4 is constantly changing so be sure to **keep the tool and your plugins up to date**.
+Also I would advise not using it as a library yet as the API still has many breaking changes.

 ## Installation 🛠️